Ach1916/mobile_marketing/README.md

-# mobile_marketing
+# Mobile_Marketing
-Using django-admin and django_twilio, store the incoming phone numbers in different list based on sms response.
+Sms marketing service.
+Using django-admin and django_twilio.